 The clock is ticking.
 With the help of her unlikely ally and a handful of new friends from the French quarter, Bonnie must face off with a dark force fueled by vengeance and hell bent on wiping out every New Orleans witch in existence.

-*Originally published as part of the Bennett Witch Chronicles series in the Amazon Vampire Diaries Kindle Worlds.
+NIGHTSHADE, a standalone Bonnie Bennett novella originally published as part of the Bennett Witch Chronicles series in the Amazon Vampire Diaries Kindle Worlds.
 With the dissolution of Amazon’s Kindle Worlds program, the author has made the story available as a FREE fanfiction ebook download.

 I stood in the cool entry way waiting for the owner of the apartment I’d rented for the next few weeks.
 The woman had been incredibly pleasant on the phone, and she’d insisted upon meeting me in person with the key rather than leaving it under the welcome mat like most places.READ MORE

 I checked my phone for about the hundredth time to see if I had any missed messages, but found nothing.
 I started to contemplate taking a walk to go find something to drink when the door swung open and a woman burst through.
 She was taller than me, which wasn’t exactly uncommon.
 Her wild chestnut hair framed her round face, her pale blue eyes a startling contrast to her cocoa skin.
 I was surprised to find she was much younger than she sounded over the phone.
 The apartment was prime real estate, and if I had to hazard a guess, she wasn’t a day over twenty-two.
 Color me impressed.